EnigmaCurry/blogofile.com/_documentation/file_overview.rst

 Basic Configuration
 ===================

-Blogofile looks for a file called _config.py in the root of your source directory before it does anything else.
+Blogofile looks for a file called ``_config.py`` in the root of your source directory before it does anything else.
 This is your site's main configuration file.
-All sites have to have a _config.py file, but for the most bare bones site, the file doesn't actually have to have anything in it.
+All sites have to have a _config.py file, but Blogofile has sensible default values and so for a bare bones site, the file can start out completely blank.

 The _config.py file is just regular `Python`_ source code, but don't let that worry you if you don't know Python, there's actually very little you need to change in this file to start out with.